The Power of Water

 Water can sometimes get a little boring and as the days get colder you might feel like something warmer to drink.
 Herbal teas are a great form of hydration.
 Herbal teas feature therapeutic benefits that may help with inflammation, stress, digestion, and headaches.
 Because herbal teas don’t have any caffeine they can be counted toward your daily water intake.
 You can purchase a specific detox tea from any supermarket, or just a simple ginger, peppermint or lemon tea will suffice.

-You can take it a step further and look to remove chemical toxins from your water supply by getting a chlorine filter for your showerhead and bathtub.
-Most shower filters that advertise 99% removal of chlorine will be sufficient.
+You can take it a step further and look to remove chemical toxins from your water supply by getting a chlorine filter for your shower-head and bathtub.
+Most shower filters that advertise 99% removal of chlorine and fluoride will be sufficient.